FGuerreir0/Intro_Blockchain/README.md

 Blockchain Introduction  - Understand and creating an example

-Creatded during a Webinar with Santi Balaguer and Petru Catana
+Created during a Webinar with Santi Balaguer and Petru Catana